CharlieNey/esop-analyzer/README.md

 **OpenAI GPT-4**
 - **Use Case**: Primary extraction engine for complex financial documents
-- **Strengths**: Superior understanding of financial terminology and document structure
+- **Strengths**: better understanding of financial terminology and document structure

 **Anthropic Claude (Sonnet/Haiku)**
 - **Use Case**: Fallback processing and cross-validation